ChainMovers/suibase/docs/src/how-to/install.md

 Skip installing the Sui binaries (unless you have an application that depends on ~/.sui/sui_config).<br>

 ::: details How will suibase get the Sui binaries?
-Suibase will automatically download the sui client and repos from Mysten Labs that match each network version.<br>
+Suibase automatically download the binaries and repos from Mysten Labs that match each network version.<br>
-For consistency your Rust app can optionally have their dependencies set to the same downloaded code (Sui Rust SDK crates).
+For consistency your apps can optionally use the same downloaded code (Sui Rust SDK crates).
 [More Info]( ./scripts.md#faster-rust-and-move-build)
 :::

 ## Installation Steps